/ /

 Forsaken World

-This recent casualty was somewhat soften by the fact that players already had an alternative ready to go in the Forsaken World Dragon Heart rogue server.
+This recent casualty was somewhat softened by the fact that players already had an alternative ready to go in the Forsaken World Dragon Heart rogue server.

 Free Realms

-There was a lot of hype behind SOE’s child-friendly MMO when it launched back in 2009.
+There was a lot of hype behind SOE’s kid-friendly MMO when it launched back in 2009.
 After shuttering in 2014, an emulator has been in development for several years.
 FR Sunrise isn’t in a public testing state yet, but progress is steady.
+Meanwhile, OSFR is an in-development, open-source emulator where players can create a character and explore the world alongside others.

 FusionFall